The implant is a form of long-acting reversible contraception for women. This page explains how the implant works and tells you how to get it.

-Implants are more than 99% effective in preventing pregnancy (this means that only a few women out of a thousand will get pregnant each year).
+Implants are more than 99% effective in preventing pregnancy.
+This means only a few women out of a thousand will get pregnant each year.

 What will I notice?

-How is it put in and taken out?
+How is the implant put in and taken out?

-Almost every woman can use it whatever her age.
-It is suitable for women who may forget pills, injection appointments or who may have a medical reason that stops them using the combined pill.
+Almost every woman can have an implant inserted whatever her age.
+It is suitable for women who may forget pills, appointments for injections or who may have a medical reason that stops her using the combined pill.

 Who should not use it?

-- women who are taking some medications - check with your doctor if you are taking regular medication.
+Women who have had breast cancer and women who are taking some medications.
+Check with your doctor if you are taking regular medication.

 What are the advantages?